Proteolix

 Proteolix, Inc., was a private biotechnology company with headquarters in South San Francisco, California.
-Proteolix was founded in 2003 based on technology developed by co-founders Dr. Craig Crews (Yale University) and Dr. Raymond J. Deshaies (California Institute of Technology).
-Drs.
-Susan Molineaux and Phil Whitcome (deceased) joined Drs.
-Crews and Deshaies as co-founders.
+Proteolix was founded in 2003 based on technology developed by co-founders Craig M. Crews (Yale University) and Raymond J. Deshaies (California Institute of Technology).
+Susan Molineaux and Phil Whitcome joined as co-founders.

 Proteolix was launched based on an $18.2 million A round comprising investments by Latterell Venture Partners, US Venture Partners, Advanced Technology Ventures, and The Vertical Group.
+Its lead product candidate, carfilzomib (PR-171), is a tetrapeptide epoxyketone for treating multiple myeloma, a blood cancer.
+The drug carfilzomib works by preventing proteasomes from breaking down other proteins.
 Proteolix focused primarily on the proteasome as a therapeutic target.
-Its lead product candidate, carfilzomib (PR-171), is a tetrapeptide epoxyketone.

 At the time of its sale (see below), the company had two earlier-stage programs, an orally-bioavailable proteasome inhibitor for oncology (PR-047), and an agent preferentially targeting the immuno form of the proteasome (PR-957), with potential utility in areas such as rheumatoid arthritis.
-At the time of sale, Carfilzomib's route of administration was intravenous, and the company was exploring its potential utility in multiple myeloma, Non-Hodgkin lymphoma (NHL) and other cancers.
+At the time of sale, carfilzomib's route of administration was intravenous, and the company was exploring its potential utility in multiple myeloma, Non-Hodgkin lymphoma (NHL) and other cancers.

 Proteolix was acquired by Onyx Pharmaceuticals in 2009 for $810 million (nominal value).
+PR-171 is sold by Onyx Pharmaceuticals as Kyprolis.
 Onyx renamed PR-047 to "ONX 0912" and PR-957 to "ONX 0914".
+Onyx Pharmaceuticals is a subsidiary of Amgen.